Dhool: Release

 Dhool was released on 14 January 2003, during Pongal, and was financially successful, despite opening alongside other prominent ventures such as Anbe Sivam and Vaseegara.
-The film's success cemented Vikram's status as a matinée idol in Tamil Nadu.
-At the International Tamil Film Awards, Vikram won the Best Actor Award, and Jyothika won Best Actress.
+The film's success cemented Vikram's reached peak in Tamil Nadu.
+At the International Tamil Film Awards, he won the Best Actor Award, and Jyothika won Best Actress.

 Critical reception

 Aarkhay of Rediff.com review praised Vikram's enactment citing that "Vikram is at his peak" and that "he seems as much at home with comedy as with action, in romance as in emotional sequences".
 Malathi Rangarajan of The Hindu said, "Vikram's brain-brawn combo does help sustain the tempo.
 It's only that there's nothing new that "Dhool" offers.
 But as long as the till keeps ringing, little else matters, you suppose".
 Sify wrote, "Vikram's Dhool is a typical omnibus masala concoction serving all the nine rasas that go into a typical pot-boiler meant for the front-benchers.
 The verdict right away is not bad, if you are the type who love unadulterated kichidi entertainers.
 Still it could have been a whole lot better, if the climax hadn't gone irrevocably loony".
 Visual Dasan of Kalki called the film a same old commercial film which entertains calling it a dosa served as a pizza while praising the performances of all star cast and concluded saying Dharani, the director who has given importance to the message of giving pizza to be baked in a bullet train that is moving at a stormy speed, like ginger juice for digestion, can now be called an action director.

 Malini Mannath of Chennai Online wrote "A judicious blend of action and glamour, humour and sentiment, and a fast-paced racy narrative style that gives no lagging moments".
 Cinesouth wrote "Director Dharani has made a perfect masala film maybe because he sensed that the young crowd just wouldn't step into the theatre to watch a good film.
 The number of people who watch masala films far outnumber the number of people who watch films with good stories and realistic screenplays.
 Dharani sensed it and made another perfectly blended masala film like 'Dhil'.
 And, he has succeeded in style".
 C. Shivakumar of Deccan Herald wrote "A violent film, which has all the elements of a masala flick—action, romance, and good music.
 This is writer-director Dharani’s second film with Vikram, after Dhill.
 The film has a good narration in the first half but then the script goes haywire.
 The director has tried to overdramatise the lead character and at times just forgets the existence of other cast".